 Dr. Marie Ruemenapp has worked for Michigan State University Extension for over 30 years in both educational and administrative positions.
 She is currently assigned to MSU Extension Greening of Michigan Institute, Michigan’s community and economic development programming area, and is working on several community development special projects and leading an urban Extension initiative in Michigan.
 Previously, Dr. Ruemenapp held administrative positions providing leadership for MSU Extension operations and programming in the greater Detroit metropolitan area and Southeast Michigan.
 She has also served as a county Extension director in three counties and had programming assignments in community and economic development, 4-H youth development, health and nutrition, and family relationships.
 Dr. Ruemenapp has a Ph.D. in Urban and Regional Planning from Michigan State University.

-Feedback will be collected from campus and external constituents through the close of business on October 18, 2018.
-A survey has been created to support the collection of feedback and the link will be provided at each forum.
+Feedback was collected from campus and external constituents through the close of business on October 21, 2018.
+A survey had been created to support the collection of feedback and the link was provided at each forum.

 For more detailed information or questions, please contact Dianne Avery at firstname.lastname@example.org or 207.581.1595.